specdb/specdb/docs/usage.rst

 1. :ref:`query-catalog`

-2. Querying the meta tables
+2. :ref:`query-meta`

-3. Retrieving spectra
+3. :ref:`retrieve-spectra`

-We provide separate documentation and examples for each of these activities.
+Use the above links to examine the documentation and examples for each of these activities.

 .. _specdb-class: